Technology Timeline

 Lee Sedol, a top professional Go player, announced his retirement, citing the increasing dominance of artificial intelligence (AI).

-• 2024: End of negative interest rates by the Bank of Japan
+• End of negative interest rates by the Bank of Japan2024

 The Bank of Japan (BOJ) ended its policy of negative interest rates.